-(This article envisions what are the title deeds of a property, how to examine them and how to find out the construction is legal and authorized etc.)
+(This article envisions what are the title deeds of a property, how to examine them, and how to find out if the construction is legal and authorized, etc.)

 What are the title deeds of a property?

-The title deed means a registered document such as Sale deed, Settlement deed, Release deed, Partition deed, Will etc. An unregistered document cannot be considered as the title deed.
-A Will cannot be considered as a title deed unless it is proved in a Court of law or a letter of probate is obtained.
+The title deed means a registered document such as a Sale deed, Settlement deed, Release deed, Partition deed, Will, etc. An unregistered document cannot be considered a title deed.
+A Will cannot be considered a title deed unless it is proved in a Court of law or a letter of probate is obtained.

 Preliminary examination of title deeds :

 To start with, before entering into the sale agreement with the vendor, you may find out from the records or question the vendor of the property in the following lines.